Flute Ensemble Music

 Arrangements of popular song for Flute ensemble

-Here are two winter/holiday pieces arranged for flute quartet/ensemble with piccolo read by members of the Madison Flute Club:
+Here is a winter/holiday piece arranged for flute quartet/ensemble with piccolo read by members of the Madison Flute Club:

 I premiered these duet settings with another member of the Madison Flute Club in 2018, enjoy: